DaveBenham/VenomModules/README.md

 #### DOUBLE button and input
 If enabled, the Rungler is triggered at double the rate.
 Normally the Rungler is triggered by the leading edge of a clock gate.
 When in Double mode the Rungler is triggered by both the leading and trailing edges of a clock gate.

 Each press of the Double button toggles the state of the button.
-A leading edge of a trigger at the input will also toggle the button state.
+The leading edge of a trigger at the input will also toggle the button state.

 #### CLOCK input